 There are additional compelling factors making 2019 an opportune time to evaluate and overhaul existing estate and gifting strategies, including the potential sunsetting of the high federal basic exclusion amount at the end of 2025, CA Senate Bill 378 which could establish a separate and punitive estate tax regime in California, and the availability of new insurance products that can help mitigate tax burdens.

 An effective estate plan, like a vintage Napa cabernet or First Growth Bordeaux, is a precious and enduring gift that needs to be preserved and protected for future generations to enjoy and cherish.
 If you are a trustee or fiduciary of a non-grantor California trust that is past its prime, the Decanting Statute and Paula Trust decision may empower you to make substantive changes that better serve the evolving needs of the trust’s beneficiaries while significantly reducing (and possibly eliminating altogether) California tax exposure.
-The attorneys at Gehres Law Group can help guide you through the options and find the right fit that integrates your business and personal goals, mitigates risk and uncertainty, and maximizes potential benefits for your family and loved ones regardless of what the future may hold.
+The attorneys at Gehres Law Library can help guide you through the options and find the right fit that integrates your business and personal goals, mitigates risk and uncertainty, and maximizes potential benefits for your family and loved ones regardless of what the future may hold.

 Paula Trust v.
 Cal.
 Franchise Tax Bd., 2018 Cal.
 Super.
 LEXIS 644 (currently under appeal by FTB)